yannis300307/EntrAI/README.md

 This project is **ONLY** made for testing purpose and is **ABSOLUTLY NOT** made for cheating at an exam.
 **PLEASE DO NOT USE IT TO CHEAT!!**

-I will not be responsible for any problem you could get with the program.
-Cheating is forbidden by the law and you could be ban forever from all exams.
+I will not be held responsible for any problem you could get into by using this program.
+Cheating is most often forbidden and you could be prohibited from passing exams.

 ## Platform support

 EntrAI should work on Windows.
-I haven't tested it yet on Linux and MacOS.
+I haven't tested it on Linux and MacOS yet.

 Note that EntrAI may be flagged as a virus by some antivirus because it could be concidered as a keylogger.